What is the difference between large format printers versus plotters?

 - Event graphics

 Accept Only the Highest Quality Products and Services

-At SpeedPro of Greater San Diego, we pride ourselves in being the leading sign company for large-format printing.
+At SpeedPro of Greater San Diego, we pride ourselves in being your one-stop shop for large-format printing and digital displays which connect your customers.
 Our indoor and outdoor signage displays and products are unmatched and we deliver:

-- Solid communication to keep you in the loop on your project.
+- Constant communication to keep you in the loop on your project

 Contact SpeedPro of Greater San Diego Today